wombelix/dominik-wombacher-cc/content/posts/2024/suse-hack-week-2024-day-2_en.rst

 `my project <https://hackweek.opensuse.org/projects/aws-codepipeline-ci-plugin-for-pagure-on-code-dot-opensuse-dot-org>`_
 after a successful `first day <{filename}/posts/2024/suse-hack-week-2024-day-1_en.rst>`_.
 The focus was on research, tests and design decisions for the AWS CodePipeline pagure ci plugin.
-I want to make the set up on the AWS side as easy and maintainance free as possible.
+I want to make the set up on the AWS side as easy and maintenance free as possible.
 But keep the code and customization logic in pagure lightweight too.

 The `Buildspec <https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html>`_